Maui County sues Hawaiian Electric Company for damages from disastrous fires

 The utility will conduct its own investigation of the fires, she said.

-The county's lawsuit was filed in the Second Circuit Court in Wailuku.
-In response to other fire-related lawsuits, HECO has previously declined to comment, citing its policies around pending litigation.
+Maui County's lawsuit was filed in the Second Circuit Court in Wailuku.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.